- Federal Estate and Gift Tax Laws

 Federal Estate and Gift Tax Laws

-The American Taxpayer Relief Act was passed by Congress on January 2, 2013.
-It provided for a permanent continuation of the $5,000,000 exclusion from the estate, gift and generation-skipping tax and the continued unification for the exclusion of the estate, gift and generation-skipping tax purposes.
-This exemption is adjusted annually for inflation.
-The exclusion increased to $5,490,000 for 2017.
-This inflation adjustment is based on the one-year movement in the Consumer Price Index – All Urban Customers (CPI-U), as measured after August of each year.
-The maximum tax of 40% will apply to all gifts, devises and generation skipping transfers that are made by an individual in 2017 in excess of $5,490,000.
-It is important to understand that the $5,490,000 million exclusion is cumulative.
-Thus, a gift of $3,000,000, in 2017 will mean that only $2,490,000, is available in 2017 to gift without the payment of a federal gift tax.
-Likewise, a person who has made gifts during his or her lifetime of $5,490,000 will have no subsequent gift or estate tax exclusion in the year 2017, with the exception of the $14,000 annual gift tax exclusion explained below.
+It is important to understand that the $11.4 million exclusion for 2019 is cumulative.
+Thus, a gift of $3,000,000, in 2018 will mean that only $8,400,000, is available in 2019 and thereafter to gift in without the payment of a federal gift tax.
+Likewise, a person who has made gifts during his or her lifetime of $11.4 million will have no subsequent gift or estate tax exclusion in the year 2019, with the exception of the $15,000 annual gift tax exclusion explained below.

 Federal Estate Tax Return